 A major benefit of participation in the Talented Student Program is that students receive special supervision by academic staff and often engage in studies with small numbers of fellow students, all of whom have particular interest in the subject.

 There are two main aspects of a student's involvement in the TSP.
-Students have greater flexibility in their choice of study (beyond that usually experienced by standard degree students), and they have a mentor, a member of the academic staff who assists them in choosing from the great range of possibilities.
+Students have greater flexibility in their choice of study (beyond that usually experienced by other students), and they have a mentor (a member of the academic staff who assists them in choosing from the great range of possibilities).

 Participation in the Talented Student Program is recorded separately on the student's academic transcript, as are TSP units of study, so that all potential employers are aware that the student has completed challenging courses of study.